thismatters/Fairy-Light-Controller/README.md

 |22|8|NA|Fairy Lights|[B00I7M7C40](https://www.amazon.com/gp/product/B00I7M7C40/)|Amazon|It is pretty vital to get the ones with the barrel power connector that matches the barrel jacks (Item 5).
 Minimum 1, maximum 8|
 |23|1|NA|Battery for Remote Control|CR2025|Lots of places|You figure it out|
 |24|1|NA|28 pin DIP IC Socket|[28 pin DIP IC Socket](https://www.taydaelectronics.com/28-pin-dip-ic-socket-adaptor-solder-type.html)|Tayda|This is what you'll actually solder to the board.
 Cram the ATMega328 into this.

+## The Case

+The case is cut from 0.177 inch thick acyrlic sheet using a laser cutter.
+The [specific laser cutter](http://atxhs.org/wiki/Hosted/10000045) I used is at the ATX Hackerspace; it does not compensate for kerf so the files themselves compensate for the laser width.
+The case parts should fit together snugly so no adhesive is needed for assembly, although the little bits for wall mounting will need to be bonded onto the bottom so a little cyanoacrylate adhesive will be useful.